euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/search.md

 # Branch and bound search
-Here you find the main function of the package, which is an actual branch and bound solver.
+Here you find the main function of the package, which is an actual solver.

 ```@docs
 low_energy_spectrum
 merge_branches
 merge_branches_blur
 ```

-# Output structure
-Results of the branch and bound search are stored in a `Solution` structure.
-To decode Potts Hamiltonian states into binary Ising states one can use `decode_potts_hamiltonian_state` function.
+Results of the branch and bound search are stored in a Solution structure.
 ```@docs
 Solution
-SpinGlassNetworks.decode_potts_hamiltonian_state
 ```

 # Droplet search